Bachelor of Science

 Why NU’s Bachelor of Science in Criminal Justice Administration Program?

-Relevancy: The Bachelor of Science in Criminal Justice program examines the issues facing public safety today to prepare you for tomorrow.
+- Relevancy: The Bachelor’s in Criminal Justice program examines the issues facing public safety today to prepare you for tomorrow.

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.